52binge/52binge.blog.source/interview/index.md

 >  **4.1 Why are you interested in this job？**
 >
 > After looking at the job description, I found that…
 >
-> This is Why I’d love to have the opportunity to …
->
 > I believe I would be able to…
 >